Canadian Surrealist

 Fer sure!
 I got me some ferrets and a garden shed.

+So what now?
 Do you work in any special way?

 Do you feel a responsibility to contribute to something bigger than yourself?